Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Builder.md

     car.setColor("Red");
     ```

----

 ## **Summary**

-The **Builder Pattern** is an elegant way to handle object creation, especially when dealing with many fields or optional parameters.
-It ensures **code readability, immutability, and flexibility** while avoiding the need for numerous constructors.
-However, it should be used only when **necessary**, as simple objects may not benefit from it.
+The Builder Pattern is an elegant way to handle object creation, especially when dealing with many fields or optional parameters.
+It ensures code readability, immutability, and flexibility while avoiding the need for numerous constructors.
+However, it should be used only when necessary, as simple objects may not benefit from it.

 !!! note
-    In **Spring Boot**, the Builder Pattern can be effectively used for creating **DTOs** and other complex objects, improving both code readability and maintenance.
-This pattern fits well when dealing with **REST API responses** or **configuration settings**, ensuring your objects are built in a clear, consistent manner.
+    In Spring Boot, the Builder Pattern can be effectively used for creating DTOs and other complex objects, improving both code readability and maintenance.
+This pattern fits well when dealing with REST API responses or configuration settings, ensuring your objects are built in a clear, consistent manner.

 ---